aerospike/aerospike-graph/enterprise/multi-node-tinkerbench/README.md

 Aerospike Graph Service instances to each of them.
 Then use Tinkerbench on a dedicated VM for benchmarking.

-*Note that to execute this example, a enterprise feature file is required* A free 60-day Enterprise Key Trial may be obtained here: https://aerospike.com/get-started-aerospike-database/
+*Note that to execute this example, a enterprise feature file is required* A free 60-day Enterprise Trial may be obtained here: https://aerospike.com/get-started-aerospike-database/

 # Configure Aerolab for GCP